Skip to content

 await sqlite.init();

 Installing @graphorin/store-sqlite-encrypted registers the cipher peer driver.
-The package also exposes encryptDatabase(...), rekeyDatabase(...), and cipherIntegrityCheck(...) — the runners that back graphorin storage encrypt / rekey / integrity-check.
+The package also exposes encryptDatabase(...), rekeyDatabase(...), and cipherIntegrityCheck(...) - the runners that back graphorin storage encrypt / rekey (both runners finish with an automatic integrity check of the result).
 The passphrase is resolved through the same SecretRef pipeline as every other secret.
 See Secrets.

 Embedder model storage